TrendFact: A Benchmark Towards Hotspot Perception in Automatic Fact-Checking: The TrendFact Benchmark

 \subsubsection{Evidence Library Construction}

-The Evidence Library is a crucial component of the fact-checking benchmark, providing essential support for accurate verification.
-Specifically, we first employ an LLM to generate a set of candidate claims that are semantically similar to the original claim but differ in content and structure.
-We then retrieve supporting evidence for these candidates from websites and combine it with the gold evidence from the TrendFact dataset to construct a comprehensive evidence library comprising 66,217 entries.
-The evidence library construction process is simply illustrated in Figure \ref{framework} and more detailed descriptions of the evidence library construction process is provided in Appendix \ref{ELC:more_details}.
+As illustrated in Figure \ref{framework}, the evidence library construction of the TrendFact follows a three-stage process: decomposition, generation, and retrieval.
+Specifically, we first employ an LLM to extract three or more key elements from each claim.
+We generate new claims for elements and retrieve supporting evidence from websites, which is then combined with the gold evidence from the initial TrendFact dataset to form a comprehensive evidence library containing 366,634 entries.
+More detailed descriptions are provided in Appendix \ref{ELC:more_details}.